This specification defines an API that provides access to the vibration mechanism of the hosting device. Vibration is a form of tactile feedback.

 Acknowledgements

-The group is deeply indebted to Mounir Lamouri, Jonas Sicking, and the Mozilla WebAPI team in general for providing the WebVibrator prototype as an initial input.
+The group is deeply indebted to Justin Lebar, Mounir Lamouri, Jonas Sicking, and the Mozilla WebAPI team for their contributions, and for providing the WebVibrator prototype as an initial input.
+Thanks to Anne van Kesteren for suggestions on how to make the specification reusable in other contexts, and to Lukasz Olejnik for the privacy considerations.
+Finally, thanks to Zhiqiang Zhang for the Simplified Chinese translation.